reepc/Handwriting-text-recognition-with-ChatGPT-Correction/README.md

 If you have any problem, question or want to share your using experience, feel free to contact with guwanjun0530@outlook.com

 ## TODOs
-Change the decoder to a speech decoder and train it to make it generate speech.
+Change the decoder to a speech decoder and train it to make it generate speech instead of text.

+Complete adapter.

 Improve line segmentation and ruling line removal.